Daylight Hours Calculator

 How do daylight hours change with latitude?

 At the equator, days are nearly 12 hours year-round.
-The variation increases with latitude — at 60 degrees north the range is roughly 6-18 hours seasonally.
+The variation increases with latitude -- at 40°N the range is about 9-15 hours, at 60°N it is roughly 6-19 hours seasonally.
+Beyond the Arctic Circle (66.5°N), there are periods of 24-hour daylight (midnight sun) and 24-hour darkness (polar night).